derekbrokeit/SBM-Spec/README.md

 ###For Software and Electrical Engineers

-Software and electrical engineers may work simultaneously to develop control systems for expaning on current space-based manufacturing platforms.
-The SBM-Spec describes various standard interfaces which consist of an electro-mechnical aspect.
+Software and electrical engineers may work simultaneously to develop control systems for expanding on current space-based manufacturing platforms.
+The SBM-Spec describes various standard interfaces which consist of an electro-mechanical aspect.
 In these situations the generation of software to control given processes may be necessary.
 In the current release of the SBM-Spec certain standard electrical connections are defined, however no specific software language or code base is defined for controlling electro-mechanical connections.

 ###For Manufacturing Engineers